CodingPassion-net/invalid/README.md

   }
 }
 ```

+For all other input widgets you need to use `ValidationCapability`.

 **Step 4 (optional)**:
 It's suggested to also add a custom validation messages widget, which can be styled in the design of your app and resued across the application.